What is bankroll and why control it?

 - Pleasures without fear of losing everything

-Without discipline in the bankroll, even a lucky player will lose everything in the long term.
+Without discipline in bankroll, even a lucky player will lose everything in the long run.

 Your bankroll should be: